Quiz: Are you at risk for diabetes?

 C) In the morning and at lunch (three points)

-B) Sometimes have a vegetable (two points)
+B) A few times a week (two points)

 6. When I eat a carbohydrate food, it tends to be: